 - Goals: Delivering prospective leads to the sales team for the growth of the user base and achieving targets.

 - Challenges: Improvement of conversion rates on portals with relevant content.

 - How we help: Connect Arijay with technical writers.

 - Messaging strategy: Providing subject matter experts to write B2B content for Arijay.

-Mapping a buyer persona to content
+Mapping a Buyer Persona to Content

-Once you define your buyer personas, it is time to plan your content around them.
+Once you define your buyer personas, it’s time to plan your content around them.
 This is crucial when setting a content marketing strategy.
 You can map your personas to various types of content: from blogs to website copy, ad copies, and even your videos.
 Storytelling can be a great tool in the hands of marketers to create an immediate connection with your buyer persona.

 Content mapping uses the marketing funnel and various content types to define a visual flow of content between two user actions.
 Defining your buyer personas is the first step towards building this map.